- Democratic Member of Congress

 In the House of Representatives, DeFazio in 1992 was an original co-founder of the Congressional Progressive Caucus along with Bernie Sanders, Ron Dellums, Lane Evans, Thomas Andrews, and Maxine Waters.

-During the World Trade Organization meetings which were held in Seattle from November 30 to December 3, 1999, DeFazio marched in solidarity with thousands of union, environmental, anti-globalization, and anti-business protesters, many of whom ultimately engaged in violent rioting and looting.
+During the World Trade Organization meetings which were held in Seattle from November 30 to December 3, 1999, DeFazio marched in solidarity with thousands of union, environmental, anti-globalization, and anti-business protesters.
 In subsequent protests, DeFazio blamed international corporations and financiers for the problems in developing countries.

 In 2003 DeFazio served on the advisory committee of the Progressive Majority, a political networking group dedicated to electing leftist candidates to public office.